Definitive Anal Bleaching Guide A-Z – All You Need To Know

 Cryosurgery uses the extremely cold temperatures of (usually) liquid nitrogen to blast off layers of discolored skin.
 Once the discolored cells have died, new lighter cells take their place, giving your behind a lighter makeover and making your buttocks smile at the results.

 As with laser treatment, the results are often very good, but there are also some potentially serious side effects that need to be considered.
-These can include blisters, scarring,
+These can include blisters, scarring, rthe isk of infection and loss of sensation.

 Laser whitening has become hugely popular for a variety of beauty treatments and anal bleaching is no exception.
 Because of the strength of laser treatment, this is perhaps the best option for those who have particularly dark skin around the genital area – either because of an unusually high presence of melanin or naturally as you are of an ethnicity with a naturally darker tone.

 One of the major advantages of laser whitening is that the results are permanent, even after one session.
-The idea of a laser focussing on those intimate areas might seem a little daunting, but the procedure is very safe and almost painless as you will have a topical anesthetic cream applied to the skin before the laser does
+The idea of a laser focussing on those intimate areas might seem a little daunting, but the procedure is very safe and almost painless as you will have a topical anesthetic cream applied to the skin before the laser does it’s magic.

 However, because of the strength of the laser, it’s important to understand that you will have to allow some time for recovery.
 The skin around your anus is likely to feel delicate and sore for a few days, during which time you are advised to keep the area clean and dry.
 It’s likely that you will be prescribed a short course of antibiotics to reduce the risk of infection during the healing process – this is completely normal and nothing to be concerned about.